Class 1 toll guide

 - Box-roof delivery vans (Sprinter / Transit high-roof)

-If you are unsure, measure your vehicle's height over the front axle.
-Anything 7'6" or shorter is Class 1.
-Anything taller is Class 2 and pays roughly 50% more per mile.
+If you are unsure, measure your vehicle's height over the first two axles.
+Under 7'6" is Class 1.
+Anything taller is Class 2 and pays roughly 75% more.

 Cost by popular car trip